Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 • AI-generated performance flags cannot trigger disciplinary actions or terminations without documented human review

-• The reviewing human must be genuinely trained to interpret the system’s outputs and to recognize when they may be unreliable — rubber-stamp review does not satisfy the requirement
+• The reviewing human must be trained to interpret the system’s outputs and recognize when they are unreliable — rubber-stamp review does not satisfy the requirement

 • The oversight process must be documented: who reviewed, what they considered, what decision was made, and when

-Organizations that have already structured their HR policy automation and compliance risk reduction workflows — with clear decision accountability and audit trails — are substantially better positioned to implement human oversight requirements than those operating on ad hoc processes.
+Organizations that have already built clean, documented HR compliance workflows — with clear decision accountability and audit trails — are substantially better positioned to implement these oversight requirements.
+The common automation mistakes that eliminate auditability are catalogued in 11 mistakes HR teams make when automating internally.

 Is standard HR workflow automation — like onboarding sequences or policy acknowledgment tracking — considered high-risk?

-No. Deterministic, rule-based automation is classified as minimal-risk or limited-risk, not high-risk.
+No. Deterministic, rule-based automation is classified as minimal-risk or limited-risk under the Act.

 This distinction is the operational rationale for building structured automation first.
-When your onboarding sequences, compliance tracking, and policy management run on clean rule-based automation, you have:
+When onboarding sequences, compliance tracking, and policy management run on clean rule-based automation, organizations have:

 • Minimal regulatory exposure on those workflows